Skip to Content

 • Appellate Decision: The appellate court may affirm the ruling, reverse it, remand the case for further proceedings, or order a new trial.

-What is The Role of Legal Representation in Appeals?
+The Role of Legal Representation in Appeals

 Legal representation plays a pivotal role in the appeals process, particularly in Monmouth and Middlesex Counties.
 Engaging an appeals lawyer who is familiar with the local courts and understands the specific requirements of appellate law is a significant advantage.
 They are not only adept at identifying potential grounds for appeal but also skilled at presenting them in a compelling manner.